JGH0/jtop/README.md

 ## Overview

 jtop is a lightweight, terminal-based system monitoring tool written in Java.
-It aims to replicate the basic functionality of the `top` command, providing a modular and tab-based interface for easy system monitoring.
+It aims to replicate the basic functionality of the `top` command, providing a modular interface for easy system monitoring.

 ## Features